NetworkSage/public-tools/README.md

 ```
 from networksage_tools.streaming import streaming
 ```
-From there, each of the following APIs can be called via the mentioned wrapper.

 #### Usage

 To capture Secflows continuously using this module from your project, enter the following (note that you'll need to be root to capture packets):